PrimeIntellect-ai/rfcs/RFC-0040-nested-device-mesh.md

 ### Handling Edge Cases
 - Error handling for invalid mesh configurations

-## **Metrics**
-- **Performance parity with DeviceMesh for static training run**: The dynamic NestedDeviceMesh should have the same performance characteristics as the original DeviceMesh in the setup where the dynamic property is not utilised.
-- **Performance improvement compared to DeviceMesh for dynamic training runs**: The dynamic NestedDeviceMesh should have better performance characteristic compared to the original DeviceMesh in the setup where the dynamic property is utilised.
-It should be cheaper to recreate process groups than it is to restart all the workers with elastic agent.
-- **Performance improvement compared to OpenDiLoCo hivemind implementation**: The new method for orchestrating OpenDiLoCo training should have better performance than the original one which utilises hivemind.
-- **Must allow on and off ramping of processes**: It should be possible for processes to leave the outer DeviceMesh without ruining the training run.
-It should be possible to join the outer DeviceMesh without ruining the training run.

 ## **Drawbacks**
 - **Impact on UX**: The introduction of nested meshes could complicate the user experience, especially for those who have existing code bases with the old API.
 However, they can opt-out by default by not using the new DeviceMesh class.
-- **Maintenance Overhead**: The dynamic feature might require a change to the way torch manages process groups that is not backwards compatible, requiring two different implementation paths which increases maintenance overhead.
 - **Integration Challenges**: Ensuring compatibility with all existing and future distributed training features in PyTorch will require coordination with the torch distributed team.
-- **Implementation Costs**: The feature might take considerable effort to implement.
-However, we think the effort is worth the benefits.
-Namely that it becomes easy for process groups to be dynamically recreated and hierarchical optimizers (like OpenDiLoCo) are supported.

 ## **Alternatives**
 - **Multi world abstraction instead of nesting**: Another alternative is to allow the creation of separate heterogeneous process groups directly, without requiring a mesh abstraction.
 However, this could complicate the mental model in the future if we plan to support communication between NestedDeviceMeshes (say to support PP in the outer mesh which would currently only support DP).